poojan/symbiosis.js/src/model/README.md

+//TODO: Pass ModelFactory dependancies (property, adapter, validation..)
+//TODO: Maybe factory should be a function that can be automatically dependancy injected?

 # Model
 A model handles all domain logic for a entity and talks to an adapter to let it do the heavy lifting.